FatemehOstvar/todo/README.md

 - **Containerization**: Docker and Docker Compose
 - **CI/CD**: GitHub Actions

+## Continuous Integration Workflow

+GitHub Actions is used to automate the development workflow.
+The workflow is defined in `.github/workflows/ci.yml`.

+### Workflow Process:
+- Triggered on `push`, `pull_request`, or manual dispatch
+- Spins up a PostgreSQL service container
+- Installs Python and project dependencies
+- Runs unit tests using `pytest`
+- Builds the Docker image

+To run the workflow manually:
+- Navigate to **GitHub → Actions → CI → Run workflow**

 ## Getting Started

 ### Prerequisites

-- Docker and Docker Compose installed
+- Docker and Docker Compose
-- Python 3.11 (optional for local testing outside of Docker)
+- Python 3.11 (optional, for local testing outside of containers)

 ### Setup Instructions